KatanaGraph/katana/docs/contributing/testing.rst

    ctest -L quick

 There are several tools you can use to process obtained profiling data after test run.
-One option is gcovr.
-You can obtain report by executing the following command:
+One popular tool is ``gcovr``.
+You can obtain (html) report by executing the following command:

 .. code-block:: bash

    cd $SRC_DIR
-   gcovr -r . --html
+   gcovr -r . --html --html-medium-threshold=50

 Debugging